Remember, you increase your opportunities to succeed when you do your part:

 Roles & Responsibilities

-- participating in your individual accommodation planning by answering any questions, providing information, and co-operating with advisors / staff regarding your disability;
+- Participate in their individual accommodation planning by answering any questions, and providing information to advisors and staff regarding their accommodations;